sendamply/docs/reference/REST API.md

 - If you do not control your hosting environment and cannot install/configure an SMTP library.

 You can look at the full API documentation here.

-### Under Construction...

-Our API is in beta and will be released to the public soon.
-Check back for more updates, or contact support@sendamply.com for more information.